xiaoli-dong/pathogenseq/README.md

 The nf-core/pathogenseq pipeline comes with documentation about the pipeline [usage](https://nf-co.re/pathogenseq/usage), [parameters](https://nf-co.re/pathogenseq/parameters) and [output](https://nf-co.re/pathogenseq/output).

 ## Credits

-nf-core/pathogen was originally written by Xiaoli Dong.
+pathogenseq was originally written by Xiaoli Dong.
+Extensive support was provided from other co-authors on the scientific or technical input required for the pipeline:

-We thank the following people for their extensive assistance in the development of this pipeline:
+* Dr. Matthew Croxen
+* Dr. Tarah Lynch

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->